2016 Notre Dame Fighting Irish football team

-The 2016 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2016 NCAA Division I FBS football season.
-The team was coached by Brian Kelly and played its home games at Notre Dame Stadium in South Bend, Indiana.
-They competed as an independent.
-They finished the season 4–8, Notre Dame's worst record since 2007.
-Despite the disappointing season, athletic director Jack Swarbrick found the 2016 Irish to be a remarkable bunch, citing the team's "enthusiasm" and "willingness to practice".
+The 2016 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 2016 NCAA Division I FBS football season.
+In their seventh year under head coach Brian Kelly, the Irish compiled a 4–8 record and outscored opponents by a total of 371 to 334.
+They were ranked No. 10 in the preseason AP poll, but dropped out of the poll after losing two of the first three games.
+They played two games against ranked opponents, losing to No. 12 Michigan State and No. 12 USC.
+Despite the disappointing season, athletic director Jack Swarbrick found the 2016 team to be a remarkable bunch, citing the team's "enthusiasm" and "willingness to practice".